116davinder/kafka-newrelic-jmx-integration/readme.md

+**This repo is Not Required as latest code will be maintained in https://github.com/116davinder/kafka-cluster-ansible/tree/master/roles/nri-kafka**

 # Apache Kafka NewRelic Integration
 ```
 This is a ansible role which will install newrelic infra jmx plugin and add kafka jmx configs to specified hosts.